kaaneneskpc/Supplr/README.md

 ## 🚀 About the Project

 **Supplr** is a modern, modular, and scalable e-commerce application targeting both Android and iOS platforms.
-Built with Kotlin Multiplatform (KMP) and Jetpack Compose Multiplatform, it allows users to browse products, add to cart, place orders, and manage their profiles.
+Built with Kotlin Multiplatform (KMP) and Jetpack Compose Multiplatform, it allows users to browse products, add to cart, place orders, manage their profiles, and manage their favorite products.
 An admin panel is available for product management.

 ---